 Once you do get to services though, there are another set of problems.
 If the services are not provided in a language you can understand, that creates lack of access.

 There are many indigenous dialects being spoken in the San Joaquin Valley that originate in Mexico and Central America.
-The cultural clashes are inevitable and the mental health issues ensuing shortly after may become insurmountable without appropriate help.
-The mental health provider may use interpreters, but many mental health concepts are not translatable creating a cultural and linguistic gap in services.
-As such, services are provided inappropriately and could trigger more emotional and psychological damage.
+The cultural clashes are inevitable and the mental health issues ensuing shortly after.
+The mental health provider may use a translator, but many mental health concepts are not interpretable creating a cultural and linguistic gap in services.

 Like language, culture has a grammar, structure, and process for effective communication.
-The use of familiar phrases based on mutually interpretable cultural understanding is imminent in these critical cases.
-The use of dichos, cuentos, canciones and other cultural understanding components facilitated by familiar symbols and linguistic devices provides the framework for trust, care and healing.
+The use of familiar phrases based on mutually understandable cultural understanding is imminent in these critical cases.
+The use of dichos, cuentos, canciones and other cultural understanding components facilitated by familiar symbols and linguistic devices provides the framework for care and healing.

 If I see a picture of George Washington cutting the cherry tree in the lobby of a mental health clinic, it does not help me if I am a Latinx client.
 If I see the symbol of La Virgen de Guadalupe on the wall or even the Aztec Calendar, I can feel assured that someone here understands me.